jolespin/leviathan/README.md

 | 10000             | 1684876                     | 46:00      | 39:10 | 0:48             | 18:14           |

 ### Benchmarking against CAMI-I and CAMI-II using 16 threads
+All benchmarking and analysis was performed using a virtual machine with the following
+specifications: Linux Ubuntu 22.04 64-bit (x86_64), 30 Intel Xeon Platinum 8358 CPU, 222 GB
+memory, and 1 NVIDIA A10 GPU.
+Benchmarking and analysis was performed using 16 threads running 2 jobs simultaneously for *Leviathan* and *HUMAnN*.

 #### Computational Performance
 |                 |          | Leviathan            |                    | HUMAnN               |                    | Fold   Improvement |        |
 |-----------------|----------|----------------------|--------------------|----------------------|--------------------|--------------------|--------|